tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

 <img src="/assets/2021-05-12/labeling.png" width="600" height="450" />

 ### Features
-The next question was, what set of features capture the geometry of the chart pattern?
-I started with the simple features, with the notion that could add more, as and if necessary:
+The next question was, what set of features captures the geometry of the chart pattern?
+I started with simple features, with the notion that could add more, as and if necessary:

 - __for each bar in our rolling window__ (for example 20 bars):